Title: The Dubliner: Portrait of James Joyce

 There is a certain resemblance between the mystery of the Mass and what I am trying to do … to give people a kind of intellectual or spiritual pleasure by converting the bread of everyday life into something that has a permanent artistic life of its own … for their mental, moral and spiritual uplift. – James Joyce

 I sometimes read an annotated Finnegan’s Wake before I work, when I want to stretch my head and crack loose adhesions.
 I’ve tried alcohol but booze talks back and loses all judgment when it’s been drinking.
-Meditation is effective, but meditation plus chocolate-covered coffee beans is effective faster.
+Meditation is effective, but meditation plus dark chocolate-covered coffee beans is faster.

 So here James Joyce sits in a confessional or two, fancying a vision of a pint of Guinness before him.
-His tie is tri-colored, first in Irish orange-white-green and then in English red-white-blue, in a reference to the two nation’s unbalanced relationship.
+His tie is tri-colored, first in Irish orange-white-green and then in English red-white-blue, in a reference to the two nation’s disfunctional relationship.

 Sometimes you get what you pray for and sometimes you don’t.